Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 > - **IDE**: *BCC Developer / Borland C++*
 > - **How to Learn**: *Trial & Error, instinct, printed references*
 > - **Environment**: *Windows ME* (Be my friend if you have ever used this computer.)
-> - No internet, no AI, no Stack Overflow and no Teacher
+> - No internet, no AI, no Stack Overflow, and no Teacher
 >

 ## Project Development :man_technologist: